Even the most fresh-faced entrepreneur will tell you that a solid marketing strategy is one of the main keys to running a successful business.

 - Product/service usage habits

 - Spending habits

 Analyzing behavioral data is much more involved than digging up “on-paper” information like demographics and geographics.
-For a more in-depth look at behavioral segmentation, check out this post on our blog.
+For a more in-depth look at behavioral segmentation, check out this article.

 Finally, as we alluded to earlier, you’ll want to dig into the more intimate details of your target customers’ lives – their psychographic information.
 Psychographic information refers to an individual’s:

 As with behavioral data, understanding and digging into psychographics is an involved process that involves many different facets of the individual’s life.
 We dig deeper into how to gather this information in this article.

 It’s important to note that gathering all of this information on your target audience isn’t simply a matter of making an educated guess or using the power of suggestion to determine certain details about them.